-The Department of Computer Sciences will consider applications from graduate students who have uniformly excellent graduate records in CS courses for addition of the CS major, with the intention of completing a second master’s degree, in CS.
+The Department of Computer Sciences will consider applications from graduate students who have uniformly excellent graduate records in CS courses for addition to the CS major, with the intention of completing a second master’s degree, in CS.
 In order to obtain an MS in Computer Sciences, students must fulfill the requirements stated in the UW-Madison Guide.

 To be eligible to apply, you must have obtained grades of AB or better in at least three CS courses numbered 500 or above in three different areas of computer science.
 At least one of these courses must be at the 700 level (not including CS 900).
 These courses must have been taught by a CS department faculty member.
 Click here to find core and affiliate faculty.

-4. At least one of the courses for requirement #2 must have a significant amount of programming in a structured language.
-This requirement is waived for students who have taken CS 367 (which does not count toward the master’s in CS).
+- At least one of these courses must have a significant amount of programming in a structured language.

 *Note that a student in dissertator fee status who is admitted to the CS master’s program loses his or her dissertator fee status.
 Dissertators who add a program or a certificate program must enroll and pay fees as a regular graduate student.
 This is a Graduate School rule.